privacy-scaling-explorations/zkevm-specs/specs/error_state/ErrorOutOfGasDynamicMemoryExpansion.md

     constant_gas = 0
 ```

-They are also same for dynamic gas calculation.
 The dynamic gas is calculated as:

 ```
 dynamic_gas = memory_expansion_cost